 After more than nine decades it may be difficult to appreciate how huge the legendary Dempsey vs Firpo fight was or how it transformed the public image of heavyweight champion Jack Dempsey, aka The Manassa Mauler.
-This is because it is easy to forget how Dempsey was in fact an unpopular figure for most of his championship reign.
-The all-American icon version of Dempsey, likeable and extremely popular, did not fully emerge until the later years of the great champion’s career.
+This is because many forget how Dempsey was in fact a rather unpopular figure for most of his championship reign.
+The all-American celebrity version of Dempsey, likable and extremely popular, did not emerge until the later years of the great champion’s career.

-Dempsey rose and the fighters collided again in ring center, muscling each other in close before finding punching room and letting loose huge haymakers, both men connecting.
+Dempsey rose and the fighters collided again in ring center, muscling each other in close before finding punching room and letting loose with wild haymakers, both men connecting.
 Twenty seconds in, Dempsey landed his potent left hook, knocking Firpo down.
-The challenger climbed to his feet and the men immediately took up where they left off, grappling and pounding, every blow thrown with intent to render the other man unconscious, the massive crowd going berserk as the fighters punched and mauled.
+The challenger climbed to his feet and the men immediately took up where they left off, grappling and pounding, every blow thrown with intent to render the other man unconscious, the massive crowd going berserk as the fighters mauled and wrestled and punched away.

 Amazingly, after the seventh knockdown, and with less than a minute left in the round, Firpo somehow launched a devastating counterattack that almost ended the fight.
 To everyone’s astonishment he put Dempsey on the run with a volley of powerful rights, driving the champion to the ropes where a final right hand clout detonated on Jack’s jaw and propelled him out of the ring.
 Few could believe what they were seeing as Dempsey, his feet high in the air, landed on his back in the press section.
 For a shocking moment, it appeared that Firpo, who seconds ago was picking himself up off the floor, would triumph.

 At this time there existed no aprons on boxing rings and Dempsey fell directly onto the table of the ringside press.
 Several reporters tried to push him back through the ropes, frantically working to get him off their typewriters so they could continue recording what was taking place.
-In the ring again and on his feet, Dempsey, stunned, backpedaled as Firpo resumed his attack.
-The challenger desperately hammered away with his right but the champion weathered the storm and came back with two hard rights of his own just before the bell finally rang.
+Back in the ring and on his feet, Dempsey, stunned, backpedaled as Firpo resumed his attack.
+The challenger desperately hammered away with his right but the champion not only survived but returned fire with two hard rights of his own just before the bell finally rang.

-In their corners, both battlers were suffering the effects of the wildest round in ring history.
-Legend has it that Dempsey, sitting on his stool, was virtually catatonic until Jack Kearns finally found the smelling salts and put them under the champion’s nose.
-Dempsey blinked and looked at his handlers who were slapping him and dousing him with water and asked, “What round was I knocked out in?”
+In their corners, both battlers were suffering the effects of perhaps the wildest round in ring history.
+Legend has it that Dempsey, sitting on his stool, was virtually catatonic until Jack Kearns found the smelling salts and put them under the champion’s nose.
+The champion blinked and looked at his handlers who were slapping him and dousing him with water and asked, “What round was I knocked out in?”

 But as the second round began it was immediately clear it was Firpo, not Dempsey, who was about to be knocked out.
-The Wild Bull’s punches lacked snap; his legs were like noodles.
+The Wild Bull’s legs were like noodles and his punches were powerless.
 The champion quickly had Firpo on the defensive and a volley of left hooks put the challenger down for the eighth time.
 He climbed to his feet yet again and tried one last right hand swing before Dempsey struck with a sharp one-two, the final punch a right to the jaw as Firpo was already going down.
-The gallant challenger rolled over onto his back; this time he could not beat the count.
+The gallant challenger rolled over onto his back; this time he could not rise.